 • removal by radio waves and others.

-In severe cases, amputation of the cervix may be used.
+In severe cases, cervical amputation may be used.

-Today, two vaccinations against the human papillomavirus in women are certified in our country, namely: Gardasil and Cervarix.
+Today in our country two vaccinations against human papillomavirus in women are certified, namely: Gardasil and Cervarix.

-These vaccines protect the body against HPV types 16 and 18, which most commonly cause cervical cancer.
-In the developed countries of America and Europe, these vaccines are included in the vaccination schedule for girls.
-For example, in Germany, the HPV vaccine is shown to all girls who have reached the age of 12.
+These vaccines protect the body from HPV types 16 and 18, which most often cause cervical cancer.
+In developed countries of America and Europe, these vaccines are included in the vaccination schedule for girls.
+For example, in Germany, vaccination against HPV is indicated for all girls over 12 years of age.
 Vaccination is carried out in three stages.

-In Russia, the vaccine can be purchased at the pharmacy chain.
-The average cost of the drug is 7200 rubles.
+In Russia, the vaccine can be purchased at pharmacy chains.
+The average cost of the drug is 7,200 rubles.

-A large number of different viruses live in the human body.
-Many of them are inactive, and do not affect health in any way.
-But at the slightest failure, the immune system can go into an active state.
-That is exactly what it is.
-The causative agent is in the blood.
-The disease is infectious, chronic, often relapses.
+The human body is home to a large number of different viruses.
+Many of them are inactive and do not affect health in any way.
+But at the slightest failure the immune system can go into an active state.
+That's exactly what it is.
+The pathogen is in the blood.
+The disease is infectious, chronic, and relapses occur frequently.

-This virus is very common, has many different subtypes.
-Each variety causes a separate disease.
+This virus is very common and has many different subtypes.
+Each variety causes a different disease.
 For example, there may be.
 Some cause warts and various neoplasms.
 Others lead to cancer.

 Papilloma is a benign tumor.
-In the main element (papilla of connective tissue) there are vessels and a layer of squamous epithelium.
-They can occur in the oral cavity, in the nasal mucosa, on the organs of the reproductive system.
+The main element (the connective tissue papilla) contains blood vessels and a layer of squamous epithelium.
+They can occur in the oral cavity, in the nasal mucosa, and on the organs of the reproductive system.

 Important!
 For the female body, the virus is very dangerous.
 It causes serious diseases of the genital organs.
 In 8 out of 10 cases, this virus develops into cervical cancer.